LangArthur/L-system/README.md

 # L-system

-A graphical representation of Lindenmayer system
+A graphical representation of Lindenmayer system.
+More details about l-system [here](http://algorithmicbotany.org/papers/abop/abop.pdf).

+> :warning: **This project is under development**